dimmyvi/secure-credential-transfer/charter.md

 - The relay server should not see sensitive details of the share
 - The relay server should not be able to provision the credential itself, acting as an intermediary for the recipient (MiTM)
-- The relay server should not persist the identity of the sender nor receiver
+- Aside from potentially the IP address, the relay server should not learn the identity of the sender or receiver
-- The relay server should only retain the Provisioning Information for a limited amount of time

 Sufficient security measures should be embedded in the protocol in an effort to: